ikey4u/potter-manifest/README.md

+If you ever want to easily customize an Android Operating System for yourself, then you are in the right place.

 # Get source

-Select an entry manifest from three alternatives to initialize `.repo` repository

-- local.xml
+## Development with a local mirror

+You should first fork this repository and change `devices/<device>/debug.xml` to fit your own need.

-    If you have a local mirror of LineageOS and AOSP project, you may be interested in this entry.
+I have made a local mirror of AOSP and LineageOS locally, so I will use debug.xml to make everything works smoothly.

-- default.xml

-    Download AOSP from Google and LineageOS related parts from Github.

-- tsinghua.xml

-    Download AOSP and LineageOS from Tsinghua mirror, good for China users.

-Take `local.xml` as an example and assume the source directory is `potter`, you may do something like below
+Assume the source directory is `potter`, you may do something like below

     mkdir -p potter && cd potter
-    repo init -u https://github.com/ikey4u/potter-manifest.git -b android-7.1.2_r36 -m local.xml --repo-url https://mirrors.tuna.tsinghua.edu.cn/git/git-repo/
+    repo init -u https://github.com/ikey4u/potter-manifest.git -b 7.1.2_r36 -m devices/nexus6p/debug.xml --repo-url https://mirrors.tuna.tsinghua.edu.cn/git/git-repo/
     repo sync

 `repo sync` may take a long time and break if your network is not stable.
-Try the follwing script
+Try the following script

 	#! /bin/zsh